/

 Extract Data from Document: Select the agent you created earlier and map the file from the previous step as the document input.
 For the Document input, select the Body variable from the previous step.

-Add a new row: Finally, append the extracted data as a new row to your to your Dataverse table by mapping the extracted fields to the right columns.
+Add a new row: Finally, append the extracted data as a new row to your Dataverse table by mapping the extracted fields to the right columns.

 Step 4: Take it for a spin!